toolstack/just-likes-and-dislikes/readme.md

 ## Description ##
 **Just Likes and Dislikes is a fork of the excellent [Post Like Dislike](https://wordpress.org/plugins/posts-like-dislike/) and [Comment Like and Dislike](https://wordpress.org/plugins/comments-like-dislike/) by [WP Happy Coders](http://wphappycoders.com/)**

 Just Likes and Dislikes enables like and dislike icons for posts, pages and comments.
-Choose Thumbs Up or Thumbs Down, Smiley or Frown, Right or Wrong icons or your own custom like dislike icons, the choice is yours.
+Choose between multiple predefined icon sets or use your own custom like/dislike icons, the choice is yours.

 Just Likes and Dislikes increases the interaction with the WordPress by enabling likes and dislikes buttons along with the count.

 ### See full features list below: ###
+* Select position of like/dislike display; before/after post/comment.
+* Disable like/dislikes on any post type.
+* Show likes, dislikes or both.
+* Choose which order to show likes/dislikes in.
-* Status
+* Definable hover text.
-    - Enable or Disable Just Likes and Dislikes for posts/page or any other post types
-* Like Dislike Position
-    - After Post
-    - Before Post
-* Like Dislike Display
-    - Display Both Like and Dislike
-    - Display Like Only
-    - Display Dislike Only
-* Like Dislike Restriction
+* Choose to display like/dislike counts of zero.
+* Choose method to restirct users to a single like/dislike; cookies, IP, logged in users
+* 7 available pre-defined icon templates to choose from:
-    - Cookie Restriction
+    - Thumbs
-    - IP Restriction
+    - Hearts
-    - No Restriction
+    - Checked/Cross-out
-* Like Dislike Order
-    - Like Dislike
+    - Happy/Sad
-    - Dislike Like
+    - Plus/Minus
-* 4 Pre Available Icon Templates
-    - Thumbs Up Thumbs Down
-    - Heart or Heart Beat
-    - Right or Wrong
+    - Up/Down
-    - Smiley or Frown
+    - Fire/Extinguisher
-* Custom Like Dislike Icon Upload feature
+* Custom like/dislike icon support
-* Icon Color Configuration
+* Icon color selector
-* Count Color Configuration
+* Count color selector
+* Sortable like/dislike columns in admin screens (can be disabled via option)

 ### Shortcode ###
 [just_like_and_dislike id=post_id]